 The antibiotics that usually work for cellulitis include:

 Usually it is sufficient to take a week of antibiotic tablets.
 The usual course would be a week, followed by a second week if it hadn't cleared.

 Sometimes it will be necessary to be given antibiotics through a vein (intravenous antibiotics).
 This would be necessary if you had a high temperature (fever) from the cellulitis, or had bad shivering.
-Your doctor will assess whether they think intravenous antibiotics are necessary.
+Your doctor will assess whether they think intravenous (IV) antibiotics are necessary.

-Raising (elevating) your affected body part uses gravity to help prevent excess swelling, which may also ease pain.
+Raising (elevating) your affected body part uses gravity to help to reduce swelling, which may also ease pain.
 Do this as much as possible until the infection clears.

 The easiest way to raise your leg is to lie on a sofa with your heel up on the arm of the sofa (but avoid pressure on the calf).
 Or, lie on a sofa with your foot on two or three thick cushions.
 When in bed, put your foot on several pillows so that it is higher than your hip.
 Alternatively, empty a deep drawer and put it under the mattress at the foot of your bed.

-You may need to keep your foot elevated as much as possible for a few days.
+You may need to keep your foot elevated as much as possible for at least 48 hours.
 However, to aid circulation, you should go for short walks every now and then and wiggle your toes regularly when your foot is raised.